-New MOA Regulation No. 65/2014 requires that the importation of processed consumable product of animal origin material (HBAH) to include processed meat, dairy products, and processed eggs must be accompanied with a sanitation certificate and Halal certificate.
+MOA Regulation No. 65/2014 requires that the importation of processed consumable products of animal origin (HBAH) to include processed meat, dairy products, and processed eggs must be accompanied with a sanitation certificate and Halal certificate.

 Label on package must use Indonesian language and contain information required in the regulations.